Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	if it can be processed at compile-time, then process it at compile time a mantra that adds two known numbers (hard-coded) could be replaced by the addition at compile-time, rather than processing it at run-time

+	I want to be able to `ls *` all namespaces from the root mantra

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...